The Hidden Costs of Building Your Own Data Masking tool

 Privacy regulations evolve continuously.
 New interpretations emerge around AI usage, cross-border data transfers, and unstructured content.
 Internal tools often lag behind because regulatory updates don’t map cleanly to engineering tasks.

-When compliance logic lives outside normal development workflows, updates tend to happen reactively—often during audits or security reviews.
-That urgency introduces rushed fixes, rework, and context switching, all of which carry real cost.
+When compliance logic lives outside normal development workflows, updates tend to happen reactively, often during audits or security reviews.
+That urgency introduces rushed fixes, rework, and context switching, all of which impact security and compliance posture.

 Hidden Cost #5: Masking Without Lineage Creates Audit Friction